Rob Kardashian Jokes That Sisters Kim & Kourtney Were Filming An Episode Of ‘The Bad Girls Club’ After Fight

 “LOL YOU WISH.
 They couldn’t even fight.
 Please don’t insult bad girls club like that,” a third commenter mentioned.

-Kim even seemed to have been able to poke fun at the situation herself.
-According to Hollywood Life, she reposted Rob’s tweet and added several laughing emoji to her tweet.
-The sisters’ fight happened months ago, and they have seemed to be on good terms since it took place.
+Kim even seemed to poke fun at the situation herself.
+According to Hollywood Life, she reposted Rob’s tweet and added several laughing emoji.
+The sisters’ fight happened months ago, and they seem to be on good terms since it took place.
 Kim also expressed on her Instagram page last week that she misses being around all of her sisters.
 The family hasn’t been able to see each other since going on self-isolation in light of the coronavirus pandemic.